-- 29. the critical elements of verbal and written communications with patients and other health care professionals; - 30. the psychosocial dynamics of the doctor/patient relationship;31. the need for clear, accurate and appropriate documentation of - patient encounters; 32. the manner in which people of diverse cultures and belief systems - 32.
-The manner in which people of diverse cultures and belief systems perceive human health and illness and respond to various symptoms, diseases and treatments;
+- 29. the critical elements of verbal and written communications with patients and other health care professionals; - 30. the psychosocial dynamics of the doctor/patient relationship; - the need for clear, accurate and appropriate documentation of patient encounters; - the manner in which people of diverse cultures and belief systems perceive human health and illness and respond to various symptoms, diseases and treatments;